lun0522/lighter/README.md

 ![](https://docs.google.com/uc?id=1v3dHjXWTJbwLQKYgqk67zHxHcUAuxWqr)

 **Image** is the base class of all other image classes.
-It provides accessors to the image view, extent, format and sample count.
+It provides accessors to the image view, extent, format and sample count (which will be greater than 1 when multisampling is used).
 These information should be enough for setting an image as an attachment in the render pass.
 All of its subclasses can be directly used by the user, except for **SwapchainImage**, which is managed by **Swapchain**:

 - **SwapchainImage** wraps an image retrieved from the swapchain.
 - **OffscreenImage** creates an image that can be used as offscreen rendering target.
-- **TextureImage** copies a texture image from the host memory to the device memory.
+- **TextureImage** copies an image from the host memory to the device memory.
 - **DepthStencilImage** creates an image that can be used as single-sample depth stencil attachment.
 - **MultisampleImage** exposes two convenient constructors to the user.
 One of